Should you sue the NHS?

 Why do people sue the NHS?

-The NHS received notification of 10,673 new clinical negligence claims in 2017/18.
-The NHS has conducted its own research into why people make these claims, and almost two thirds (63%) of respondents felt that no explanation for why an incident occurred was given to them.
+The NHS in 2018 conducted its own research into why people make claims, and almost two thirds (63%) of respondents felt that no explanation for why an incident occurred was given to them.
 The majority of those who received an explanation waited ten days or more following the incident.

 So, why would this cause people to sue?
 Staggeringly, the majority (71%) of respondents did not think that their healthcare provider undertook any actions to investigate the incident in the first place.
 Of those who did complain the majority (69-75%) rated the response to their complaint as ‘poor or very poor’ in terms of accuracy, empathy, speed of the response and level of detail.